Fitbit Review 2025

 • Waterproof

-• Activity, sleep, and heart rate monitoring
+• Activity, sleep and continuous heart-rate monitoring

-• Built-in GPS, heart-rate and sleep monitors
+• Built-in GPS, continuous heart-rate and advanced sleep monitors

 • Active Zone minutes tracker